kubernetes/enhancements/keps/sig-apps/4443-configurable-pod-failure-policy-reasons/README.md

 None

 ## Alternatives
+1. We discussed the idea of having a new optional `PodFailurePolicyRule` field `SetConditionReason`, which will enable the user to explicitly set the condition reason they want on the JobFailed condition set on the Job when that pod failure policy rule triggers a Job failure.
+However, ultimately it was decided we didn't want to open up the reason field to be explicitly set by the user to any arbitrary value, as this would be tricky to validate, and would diverge from the current paradigm of having only machine set reasons which are determined programatically.

-Rather than having the user specify a custom reason via the proposed `SetConditionReason` field, which will require validation and an additional step in the user-experience, instead the Job controller could automatically generate reasons, using a determnistic format which depends on if the podFailurePolicy was triggered by the `onPodConditions` or `onContainerExitCodes`.
+2. Rather than having the user specify a custom reason via the proposed `SetConditionReason` field, which will require validation and an additional step in the user-experience, instead the Job controller could automatically generate reasons, using a determnistic format which depends on if the podFailurePolicy was triggered by the `onPodConditions` or `onContainerExitCodes`.

-For example, in the case of container exit codes, we could append the container exit code to the default reason (e.g., `PodFailurePolicy-ExitCode3`).
+For example, in the case of container exit codes, we could append the container exit code to the default reason (e.g., `PodFailurePolicy-PodFailurePolicy_ExitCode3`).
 For `onPodConditions`, it could be the pod condition type and status joined together (e.g., `PodFailurePolicy-{type}-{status}`).
 However, this limits flexibility for the user, and locks us in to supporting this concrete, specific behavior, rather than the more generic behavior resulting from the optional `SetConditionReason` field set by the user.